Picture vast glorious fields of yellow sunflowers stretching on and on.

 A hunting lodge built by the Peppers in the 1950s serves as the visitor center for the preserve, which is open only on weekends from October through May (excluding holidays and weekends when hunting is offered.)

-The property has been developed with several miles of hiking trails, including a new boardwalk and overlook at Tafford Lake.
+Once the preserve opens, there are several miles of hiking trails, including a boardwalk and overlook at Tafford Lake.
 Mountain biking and tent camping is also available on weekends when the park is open.

 Pepper Ranch Preserve